Ross Hauser, MD; Danielle R. Steilen-Matias, MMS, PA-C.

 That has been our opinion for years and many times we would get the casual email saying that we were off base to offer such an opinion.

-On June 30, 2014, a statement was issued by the medical journal Arthritis & Rheumatology, in it doctors said that their research suggested more than one third of total knee replacements in the United States were the “inappropriate” treatment.
+On June 30, 2014, a statement was issued by the medical journal Arthritis & Rheumatology.
+In it, doctors said that their research suggested more than one-third of total knee replacements in the United States were the “inappropriate” treatment.

 This research strongly suggested to doctors the need for a consensus on patient selection criteria.
 In other words making sure those who needed a knee replacement got one, and those who did not were offered other treatments.

 The Agency for Healthcare Research and Quality reports:

 • more than 600,000 knee replacements are performed in the U.S. each year.